NEWCASTLE could be forced to start next season's European programme without strikers Papiss Cisse and Demba Ba.

 Meanwhile, Cheik Tiote has insisted he has no interest in leaving Tyneside in the close season.

-The Ivory Coast international has been repeatedly linked with a possible move to Chelsea, but with Newcastle in contention for a top-four finish, he is adamant he can realise his ambitions with the Magpies.
+The Ivory Coast international has been repeatedly linked with a possible move to Chelsea, but with Newcastle in contention for a top-four finish, he is adamant he can realise his ambitions with the

 "I can achieve what I want to here," said Tiote.
 "I don't know about the speculation.
-I have four games to play, I think I have to focus on the games because they are important games for the club and for everybody.
+I have four games to play, I think I have to focus on the games because they are important games for the club

 "I think that is the most important thing now, we have to do everything we can to win those games."